GhanshyamSharma122/nexbank/README.md

 git clone https://github.com/GhanshyamSharma122/nexbank.git

+then type this in the terminal

+flutter pub get

 inorder get the changes done by other members

 git pull

+ensure to get the packages installed by other members by typing this command

+flutter get pub

 after making your changes
 simply write these command